-Typical antipsychotics, also known as first-generation antipsychotics, include chlorpromazine and haloperidol, which act as antagonists of the dopamine D2 receptor and are effective in controlling positive symptoms.
-As for side effects, they are movement-related (tremors, muscle stiffness, uncontrolled movements) or can cause excess production of the hormone prolactin145.
+Typical antipsychotics, also known as first-generation antipsychotics, include medications such as chlorpromazine and haloperidol, which act as antagonists of the dopamine D2 receptor and are effective in controlling positive symptoms.
+As for adverse effects, these drugs induce movement-related or extrapyramidal side effects (tremors, muscle stiffness, uncontrolled movements) or can cause excess production of the hormone prolactin149.

-Atypical antipsychotics or second-generation antipsychotics like risperidone, olanzapine, quetiapine, and clozapine target both dopamine D2 receptors and serotonin receptors.
-They exhibit lower D2 receptor blockage and fewer side effects145.
+Atypical antipsychotics or second-generation antipsychotics such as risperidone, olanzapine, quetiapine, and clozapine target both dopamine D2 receptors and serotonin 5-HT2A receptors.
+They exhibit lower D2 receptor blockage and fewer movement side effects149.
+On the other hand, they induce metabolic side effects such as obesity, hyperglycemia, dyslipidemia, and metabolic syndrome, associated with type 2 diabetes mellitus and cardiovascular disease.

-More recently, third-generation antipsychotics like aripiprazole and cariprazine were developed145.
-They have high D2 receptor occupancy but act as partial agonists; hence, the antipsychotic effect is present with even fewer side effects146.
+More recently, third-generation antipsychotics like aripiprazole and cariprazine were developed149.
+They have high D2 receptor occupancy but act as partial agonists; hence, the antipsychotic effect is present with even fewer motor side effects150.

 For a patient to be declared as responding to therapy with antipsychotics, the reduction of positive symptoms needs to be higher than 20%.
-Nevertheless, about 30% of patients with SZ diagnosis do not respond to at least two different first-line antipsychotics over six weeks^{147,148}.
-This patient group has "Treatment-resistant SZ" or TRS149.
+Nevertheless, about 30% of patients with SZ diagnosis do not respond to at least two different first-line antipsychotics over six weeks^{151,152} and this patients have "Treatment-resistant SZ" or TRS153.
 TRS can manifest in two forms: early-onset resistance (present from illness onset, in most cases) and acquired resistance (developing over time).
 Patients with TRS have different neurochemical profiles: increased glutamate levels in the anterior cingulate cortex, normal presynaptic dopamine function, and improved connectivity in striatum and frontal cortical areas with reduced dopamine synthesis.
 In contrast, patients responding to typical and atypical antipsychotics have normal levels of glutamate in the anterior cingulate cortex, increased presynaptic dopamine function, and decreased connectivity in striatum and frontal cortical areas.
-Hence, patients responding to antipsychotics (so-called "non-TRS") have elevated synthesis capacity.
-Additionally, the differences can be observed by neuroimaging: less gray matter in frontal brain regions and increased volume of white matter.
-As for clinical features, TRS patients have an earlier onset of symptoms, a family history of psychosis, and more significant impairments in verbal learning, memory, processing speed, and executive functioning.
+Hence, patients responding to antipsychotics (so-called "non-TRS") have elevated dopamine synthesis capacity.
+Additionally, the differences can be observed by neuroimaging: non-TRS patients have less gray matter in frontal brain regions and increased volume of white matter.
+As for clinical features, TRS patients have an earlier onset of symptoms, a family history of psychosis, and more significant impairments in verbal learning, memory, processing speed, and executive functioning, compared to non-TRS and patients responding to treatment.

-Clozapine remains the only approved treatment for TRS patients149-151.
-Clozapine is an atypical antipsychotic that has a high affinity for dopamine D2 and D4 receptors and is an agonist of serotonin 2a receptors.
-Also, it affects a2 adrenergic, muscarinic, and histaminergic receptors, and its metabolite desmethyl clozapine affects M1 receptors^{151,152}.
-Furthermore, clozapine decreases apoptosis in neuronal stem cells153 and can affect neuronal plasticity in rat hippocampal neurons154.
-Adverse reactions on clozapine treatment, like agranulocytosis and tachycardia, have been thoroughly researched155, especially in context of ethnicity156, and it is strictly regulated worldwide157.
-However, the overall efficacy of clozapine is the highest compared to placebo and other antipsychotics^{151,158}.
-Moreover, clozapine can be prescribed for suicide and self-injury prevention159 and manic episodes in BiPD160.
-However, about 70% of TRS patients do not respond to clozapine, which is then called "ultra-treatment resistant SZ" (UTRS)149.
+So far, clozapine remains the only approved treatment for TRS patients153-155.
+Clozapine is an atypical antipsychotic that has a high affinity for dopamine D2 and D4 receptors and is an agonist of serotonin 5-HT2A receptors.
+Also, it affects a2 adrenergic, muscarinic cholinergic, and histaminergic receptors, and its metabolite desmethyl clozapine affects muscarinic cholinergic M1 receptors^{155,156}.
+Furthermore, clozapine decreases apoptosis in neuronal stem cells157 and can affect neuronal plasticity in rat hippocampal neurons158.

+Adverse reactions on clozapine treatment, like agranulocytosis and tachycardia, have been thoroughly researched159, especially in context of ethnicity160, and clozapine use is strictly regulated worldwide161.
+However, the overall efficacy of clozapine is the highest compared to placebo and other antipsychotics^{155,162}.
+Moreover, clozapine can be prescribed for suicide and self-injury prevention163 and manic episodes in BiPD164.
+However, about 70% of TRS patients do not respond to clozapine, and that group of patients then has "ultra-treatment resistant SZ" (UTRS)153.

-Oral forms of antipsychotics are the most commonly used, but drugs like olanzapine, risperidone, aripiprazole, and paliperidone can be used in long-acting injectable forms.
-Long-acting injectables are mainly used to prevent relapse, and they have shown fewer adverse reactions161.
+Oral forms of antipsychotics are most commonly used, but drugs like olanzapine, risperidone, aripiprazole, and paliperidone can be used in long-acting injectable forms.
+Long-acting injectables are mainly used to prevent relapse, and they have shown fewer adverse reactions165.